 This indicator has been evaluated as specified risk.
 Identified laws are not upheld consistently by all entities and/or are often ignored, and/or are not enforced by relevant authorities.

-Agricultural extension and enforcement work to achieve compliance with harvesting requirements have been insufficient to date.
-Following the 2016 jurisdictional shift between MAFF and MoE, there are no known efforts to address these deficiencies.
 It has not been possible to develop mitigation actions at this time, this is a work in progress and any suggestions will be gratefully received as part of the consultation process.

 1.9.
 Protected sites and species